Canelo Alvarez wins unanimous decision in dominating title defense against Edgar Berlanga

 The IBF removed Alvarez’s title after he chose to fight Berlanga rather than fight its No. 1 challenger, William Scull.

-In a very uneventful WBA middleweight championship bout, 41-year-old Erislandy Lara (31-3-3) successfully defended his title against Danny Garcia (37-4-0) with a TKO at three minutes of of the ninth round thanks to a straight left jab to the face.
+In a very uneventful WBA middleweight championship bout, 41-year-old Erislandy Lara (31-3-3) successfully defended his title against Danny Garcia (37-4-0) with a TKO at three minutes of the ninth round thanks to a straight left jab to the face.
 Garcia’s father and trainer, Angel, requested the stoppage after the round.

 “The punches I was landing were hurting him,” said Lara, the oldest active world champion in boxing.
 “That punch that ended the fight was a big shot.”

-After falling behind on the scorecards early during a battle for the interim WBA super middleweight belt, Caleb Plant overcame being knocked down in the fourth, dominated the last four rounds, and earned a ninth-round TKO of Trevor McCumby (28-1-0).
+After falling behind on the scorecards early during a fight for the interim WBA super middleweight belt, Caleb Plant overcame being knocked down in the fourth, dominated the last four rounds, and earned a ninth-round TKO of Trevor McCumby (28-1-0).
 With time winding down, Plant unleashed a flurry of punches to McCumby’s head that prompted referee Allen Huggins to stop the bout at the 2:59 mark.

 “I knew I had him hurt and had to go to work,” Plant said.
 “It was time to get my belt.
 Now I’m ready to go home and play with my daughter.”